klein/klein.php/README.md

 ## Lazy services

-Services are stored lazily, meaning only on first request the service will be evaluated, next time it is requested - same instance is given back.
+Services are stored **lazily**, meaning only on the first call for the service by it's **key** will evalueate it, all subsequent calls will return same service instance(result).

-This is very useful when you have services which may not be used in every request.
+This is very useful when you have services which may not be used in every request action.
 It will save you the response time and the amount of allocated memory.

+**NOTE:** you cannot overwrite service during runtime.
+This restriction is added for your own good.
+Meaning, when it is stored under **key** next attempt to set service under same **key** will result in runtime exception.

 To create a service: